urbit/urbit.org-reloaded/content/using/operations/using-bridge.md

 To connect to Bridge, go to [https://bridge.urbit.org](https://bridge.urbit.org) into your browser, and enter your identity's credentials in the appropriate fields.
 If you were invited to claim an Urbit ID, it's very likely that you received an email that would direct you to Bridge, and you can simply follow the hyperlink in that email.

-Once you arrive, proceed through the steps presented.
-You'll eventually arrive at a page with a few choices: `Invite`, `Admin`, and `Boot Arvo`. `Admin` is the only option that you're interested in right now; click on it.
-On the `Admin` page, click the `Download Arvo Keyfile` button.
+You'll arrive at a page and see two major choices: `ID` and `OS`. `OS` is the only option that you're interested in right now; click on it.
+On the `OS` page, click the `Download Arvo Keyfile` button.
 Once you have downloaded the keyfile, you can exit Bridge and proceed to [install the Urbit binary](@/using/install.md).

 ### Local Bridge